 Order Shippable total, Misc Charges and Order total value – how are they broken down and shown on the web site.
 (XCNG-184)

 Generation Number – Will this be sent as two separate fields to Sterling or webMethods to concatenate.
-(XCNG-185)
+(XCNG-185) JIRA Updated, Answer: 1 field, 2 characters to Sterling

 Workflow for orders to put on hold because the update flag was ‘N’ at the time of order place in .dotcom.
-(XCNG-186)
+(XCNG-186) JIRA Updated, Answer: Steve: “Process should be to place the order in the Legacy and put on a web hold for customer service review.
+Web hold could be 'New customer' to make it easier for customer service to know that it's a new customer for xcom.”

 Codes for order source needs to be finalized.
 (XCNG-187)